-7th & 8th grade students will begin practice on Monday, August 16, from 3:30 - 5:30 PM.
-Players should meet in the boys swim locker room.
+7th & 8th grade students will begin practice on August 6, from 3:45 - 5:45 PM.
 Athletes should have proper clothing and shoes (shorts, t-shirt and football cleats).
+Please make sure physicals are up-to-date and contact coach, Steve Wozniak at swozniak@colby.k12. wi.us with any questions.